10 Ways to Decorate a Cozy Winter Bedroom Retreat On a Budget

-I love to keep just a few simple touches of winter greenery around our home after Christmas.
-For my bedroom, the only things that would really specifically say this is “winter decor” is the wreath over our bed and a small, table top tree on the dresser.
+I love to keep just a few simple touches of winter greenery around our home after the Christmas season.
+For my bedroom, the only things that would really specifically say this is “winter decor” is the small wreath over our bed and a small, table top tree on the dresser.

 Those simple touches are enough to give some life to the room and allude to the winter season.

-If you live where it is colder, you may choose to add extra blankets, such as chunky knit throws or fur blankets that can also be cozy and functional for the winter season.
+If you live where it is colder weather, you may choose to add extra blankets, such as chunky knit throws or fur blankets that can also be cozy and functional for the winter season.